azuline/rose/README.md

 are frequently missing or incorrect.
 Thus, Rosé also provides a set of tools to improve the audio tag metadata.

-Note that the metadata manager _modifies_ the
+Note that the metadata manager _modifies_ the source files.
+If you do not want to modify the source files, you should `chmod 444` and not use the metadata manager!

-Which I have yet to write.
+I have yet to write this part of the tool.
 Please check back later!

 # Installation